andsontan/xpiks/_posts/2014-12-28-building-xpiks-alone.markdown

 Build instructions for your desktop platform:

-- download latest Qt (5.4) for your platform
+- download Qt 5.3 or 5.4 for your platform from <a href="http://qt.io/">official website</a>
-- while installing, add Qt bin directory to your PATH
+- while installing, add Qt bin directory to your PATH (Environmental variables)
 - download source code in <a href="{{ site.url }}/downloads">Downloads</a> section or at the <a href="https://github.com/Ribtoks/xpiks">GitHub</a>
 - download source code or initialize the repository of tiny-AES (`git submodule init` and `git submodule update`)
 - rename `tiny-AES/aes.c` to `tiny-AES/aes.cpp` for correct build